VIO47/IR-research-project/README.md

 - **Mean Average Precision (MAP):** Captures the overall relevance of all retrieved documents.
 - **Normalized Discounted Cumulative Gain at rank 10 (nDCG@10):** Reflects the quality of the top-ranked results.
+- **Mean Reciprocal Rank (MRR):** Indicates the average position of the first relevant item in the ranking.

 _Efficiency Metric:_